-Following the assessment, a yellow tag will be stapled to the tree if it requires trimming and an orange tag will be stapled to the tree if it will be removed at a later date.
-Trees not needing major trimming or removal will not be tagged.
+A tag is stapled to the tree or a spray painted marking is left if the tree will be removed at a later date.
+Trees not needing major trimming or removal are not tagged.

 The City values our trees and it is our intent to save as many as possible.
 We examine the City's injured trees for the type and extent of damage before considering their removal.
 Even though a tree may have branches left, the structural integrity could be beyond repair.
 The safety and protection of people and property weighs heavily in the decision to save or remove.
 Trees creating the most hazardous conditions are considered first.
 For safety reasons, utility companies handle broken limbs and tree damage around power lines.

 Direct questions about removals to email@example.com.